ravitheja990/onestepgps-backend/README.md

   - `preferences_service.go`: Manages user preferences.

 ## Configuration
-The API requires an API key from OneStepGPS to fetch the GPS data.
+The project requires an API key from OneStepGPS to fetch the GPS data.

-Update the apiKey constant in services/device_service.go with your OneStepGPS API key.
-Usage
 Start the server:

 ```